Tools Support

 Planning Your LCL Timeline: Best Practices

-• For peak season (Q4) — Add 7–10 days to normal transit time.
-If standard LCL is 24 days, plan for 31–34 days in October–December.
+• For peak season (Q4) — add 7–10 days to your normal transit time.
+If standard LCL runs 24 days, plan for 31–34 days from October through December.

 LCL Transit Time FAQ